-Douglas County’s total debt as of the end of 2018 is $14.3 million (interest included).
+Douglas County’s total debt as of the end of 2020 is $6.0 million (interest included).
 Click on Debt Summary to view a spreadsheet summarizing our current outstanding debt.

-- Douglas County’s low long-term liability burden.
+- Douglas County’s low revenue volatility.

 Douglas County has no general obligation debt and no outstanding certificates of participation.